The Pay and Non-Pay Content of Job Ads: Introduction

-\paragraph{Outline} The rest of the paper is organized as follows.
-Section \ref{sec:data} describes the data.
-Section \ref{sec:advertised_value} explains how we retrieve information on the attributes advertised by employers in vacancy texts and provide evidence on their prevalence in our data.
-Section \ref{sec:actual_value} introduces our structural model and describes the estimated values of employers.
-Section \ref{sec:learning_value} provides our evidence based on the linking of information in job ads to our structural estimates and reports our results on the information content of the texts of job ads.
+\paragraph{Outline} Section \ref{sec:data} describes our data sources.
+Section \ref{sec:advertised_attributes} explains how we retrieve information on the attributes advertised by employers in vacancy texts and provide evidence on their prevalence in our data.
+Section \ref{sec:learning_value} provides our evidence on the information content of job ads, where we link the information in job ads to revealed-preference measures of employer quality, realized attributes in employment contracts, and responses from a survey experiment.
+Section \ref{sec:static_model} provides our evidence on the contribution of amenities to labor market inequality from a monopsony framework with detailed job attributes.
 Section \ref{sec:conclusion} concludes.